 To “defraud” or to do something “fraudulently” means to try and gain an undeserved benefit by using trickery or deceit.2

 Here at Shouse Law Group, we have represented literally thousands of people charged with fraud crimes, including credit card fraud.
-In our experience, the following three defenses are very persuasive with prosecutors, judges, and juries:
+In our experience, the following three defenses are very persuasive with prosecutors, judges, and juries.

 You can only be guilty of fraudulently using a credit or debit card if you do so with an intent to defraud.
 This means that it is always a legal defense to show that you did not have this requisite intent; for example, perhaps you used the credit card by complete accident.

-The best way to show duress is through video surveillance footage, eyewitness accounts, and communications (such as text messages) by the person who placed you under duress.
 Plus if you have a clean criminal record otherwise, that could help us show prosecutors that breaking the law is out of character for you and that you would not have used the credit card but for the duress.

 Petty theft is a misdemeanor under California law.5 The crime is punishable by: